vrw-GH/sunbird/dev/wp/wp-content/plugins/defender-security/readme.txt

 ### Enhance Security and Block Hackers At Every Level:

 * Malware scanner - scan WordPress core files for modifications and unexpected changes which may be caused by malware.
 Scan for malware and tighten up the security of your files
+* AntiBot Global Firewall - Connect for free to WPMU DEV to block harmful IPs with data from over 500,000 sites
 * WordPress Security Firewall - block or allowlist IPs, implement IP blocking, and Geo IP blocking, user agent banning and protect against brute force attacks
 * Two-factor authentication (2FA) - Easily set up better security with 2FA to prevent most login attacks such as brute force, App verification, backup codes, lost device email, WooCommerce 2FA, and Web Authentication
 * Login masking - change the location of WordPress's default login area to improve login security